w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 ![staking queue](../../../img/validator/polkadot-dashboard-staking-queue.png)

 Your node will be shown on the *next up* queue.
-In next era(probably 1 hour), if there is slot available, your node will become an active validator.
+In the next era (up to 1 hour), if there is a slot available, your node will become an active validator.

 **Congratulations!**